JetBrains/kotless/README.md

 Then we set up a specific application to deploy:

-* Route53 alias for the resulting application (you need to pre-create ACM certificate for the DNS record).
+* Route53 alias for the resulting application (you need to pre-create an ACM certificate for the DNS record).

 And that's the whole setup!